InjongWon/someDSA/README.md

 # leetcode
-Collection of LeetCode to apply skills in different kind of alg!!
+Collection of LeetCode problems to apply skills in different kind of alg!!